grad-caucus/grad-caucus.github.io/index.md

 Members are actively joining.
 Full an up-to-date roster, [see here](roster.md).

 ## Frequently Asked Questions
 Not sure what a caucus is?
 Want to know what the GRAD Caucus will focus on?
 Check out our FAQ [here](FAQ.md).
-If your questions isn't answered there, reach out to us at grad-caucus-launch[at]mit.edu and we will get back to you.
+If your questions isn't answered there, reach out to us at [grad-caucus-contact@mit.edu](mailto:grad-caucus-contact@mit.edu) and we will get back to you.

 ## Additional Resources
 [Click here for flyers](resources.md), links to outside resources, and other information.